 Examples of graded student work showing excellent, average, and poor work, along with the professor's comments as to why they were so graded.
 Student names must be redacted unless permission has been obtained from the student (include copy of permission).

-Any additional information (e.g., documentation of professional development related to pedagogy).
+Any additional information (e.g., documentation of professional development related

 Factors that may be relevant for the faculty's effectiveness in teaching (e.g., limited library and laboratory resources, limited availability of audiovisual, computing, and other nonprint materials, and the need to teach courses outside one's area of expertise) shall be taken into account when evaluating performance in this area.